-not much has changed for the 2016/2017 Fall Winter term.
-Bigger changes might start happening next summer.
+not much has changed for the 2017/18 Fall Winter term.
+Bigger changes will happen sometime in the near future.

 As you are no doubt aware, things can get a bit disorganized in the Large Ensemble Library.
 Faculty conductors come and go, scores are used and hastily returned, student assistants only scratch the surface of cleaning things up before the summer is over or they graduate.